filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 And you're done!
 This should create a network upgrade skeleton that you are able to run locally with your local go-state-types clones, and a mock Actors-bundle.
 This will allow you to:

 - Have a local developer network that starts at the current network version.
-- Be able to see the Actor CIDs/Actor version for the mock v12-bundle through `lotus state actors-cids --network-version XX+1`
+- Be able to see the Actor CIDs/Actor version for the mock v12-bundle through `lotus state actor-cids --network-version XX+1`
 - Have a successful pre-migration.
 - Complete Migration at upgrade epoch, but fail immidiately after the upgrade.